losandes/generator-hilary/README.md

 ```
 >yo hilary:projects
 ?
 What do you want to create?
->Hilary Node console project
+>Node console project
 ?
+What is the name of your project?
+>myProject
+?
 What is the name of the Hilary scope?
 >myScope
-?
-What is the name of your project?
->myProject
 ```

 Produces a folder named after your project with the following directory structure: